On the role of geometric phase in the dynamics of elastic waveguides: Geometric phase in discrete systems

 If the system's parameters are constant, the temporal evolution of the system is described by the modes of oscillation, which are derived by substituting the ansatz $\mathbf{x}(t)=\mathbf{X}e^{-\ii \lambda t}$ into Eq.~\eqref{eqn:dynamical-system}, which ultimately gives rise to an eigenvalue problem.
 The eigenvalue problem reads

 where the explicit dependence of the eigenvalues $\lambda$ and the eigenvectors $\mathbf{X}$ on the parameters is highlighted.
-If $\mathbf{X}$ is an eigenvector, then also $\mathbf{X} e^{\ii \g}$ is an eigenvector of the system, if $\g$ ranges between $0$ and $2\pi$.
+Note that here $\mathbf{R}$ is constant by assumption If $\mathbf{X}$ is an eigenvector, then also $\mathbf{X} e^{\ii \g}$ is an eigenvector of the system, if $\g$ ranges between $0$ and $2\pi$.
 In this sense, the eigenvector has an \enquote{ambiguity} in phase.
 If two eigenvectors at a parameter value $\mathbf{R}_0$ have the same eigenvalue and differ by more than just a phase term, they are said to be degenerate.
 The parameter value $\mathbf{R}_0$ is said to be a degeneracy.
-In a general scenario, spanning the parameter space does not give rise to degeneracies other than for a few isolated points.
+In a general scenario, at least three parameters must be independently controlled to result in a degeneracy~\cite{berry1984quantal}.
+That is, degeneracies have codimension 3.
 These selected values of the parameters are referred to as \enquote{accidental degeneracies}.
-However, if particular constraints (such as, for example, those arising from symmetries in the geometric configuration of the system) are present, then degeneracies will arise independently of the specific values of the parameters; or, equivalently, the degeneracies will not be lifted by simply choosing different values of the parameters (like in the case of accidental degeneracies).
-This latter class of degeneracies are said to be symmetry protected.
+However, if particular constraints (such as, for example, those arising from symmetries in the geometric configuration of the system) are present, then degeneracies will arise independently of the specific values of the parameters; or, equivalently, the degeneracies will not be lifted by simply choosing different values of the parameters (as long as the constraints are not violated).
+This latter class of degeneracies is said to be symmetry protected.

 Suppose the parameters $\mathbf{R}(t)$ complete an adiabatic cycle in $T$ units of time.
 A cycle of the system parameters indicates that, in the parameter space, the point describing the properties of the system traces a closed loop $L$ (i.e., bringing the system back to the initial set of parameters).
-The adiabatic variation implies that the time-scale of the parameter variation is much larger than the difference in the time-scale of oscillations of the excited modes (i.e., $T \gg \mathrm{max} \left( \frac{1}{\lambda_i - \lambda_j} \right)$, where $i,j=1,\dots,n$).
+The adiabatic variation dictates that the rate of change of parameters is \enquote{sufficiently slow}, hence implying that the time-scale of the parameters variation is much larger than the difference in the time-scale of oscillations of the excited modes (i.e., $T \gg \mathrm{max} \left( \frac{1}{\lambda_i - \lambda_j} \right)$, where $i,j=1,\dots,n$).
+Note that, in this context, the term \enquote{adiabatic} is used in its quantum mechanical sense (of a slowly-varying quantity).
+Therefore, it should not be interpreted in its thermodynamics sense, which instead indicates a \enquote{fast enough} process that prevents heat transfer between a system and its surroundings.

 In this case, the evolution of a system is described by the adiabatic approximation~\cite{landau_mechanics_1982}.
 In particular, a system initialized in an eigenvector $\mathbf{X}(\mathbf{R}(0))$ evolves as